frabas/DISPLACE_GUI/docs/output_fileformats.md

 # (name of the app)_simu1_out.db
-A SQlite database gathered several tables (including the data in listed text files above) which can be read by DISPLACE itself, or scrutinized with a SQL Browser e.g. the "DB Browser for SQlite" software
+A SQlite database gathers several tables (including the data in listed text files above) which can be read by DISPLACE itself, or scrutinized with a SQL Browser e.g. the "DB Browser for SQlite" software